As a Greenwood Village chiropractor, I see my fair share of neck related issues.

 How do I fix a pinched nerve in the neck?

-If you’ve ever suffered with this, you will understand the limitations it may cause.
+If you’ve ever suffered from this, you will understand the limitations it may cause.
 Around 85 out of every 100,000 people experience this sensation.

 Some of the symptoms that may accompany a pinched nerve are: